Exploratory Testing: Go Outside the Box

 Exploratory Testing for Your Agile Team

-Agile development depends of rapid iteration and release.
+Agile development depends on rapid iteration and release.
 From the agile quality point of view, every change in the system must be tested as close as possible to the time the change is made.
-This lowers the risk of late defect detection, and the associated costs.
+This lowers the risk of late defect detection and the associated costs.
 Exploratory testing then becomes an efficient tool in agile development by reducing the time spent authoring and preparing tests, while optimizing feedback time.
 In this manner, exploratory testing aligns with the Agile manifesto’s second value: “working software over comprehensive documentation”.